Gailtal Alps: Classification

 According to the Alpine Club classification of the Eastern Alps (AVE) the Gailtal Alps (No. 56) are subdivided into the Drauzug proper and Lienz Dolomites subgroups, while in common parlance the umbrella term Drauzug conversely applies to the whole Limestone Alps range between the Drava and Gail rivers, including the Gailtal Alps and the Lienz Dolomites.
 In traditional geography according to Eduard Suess and Leopold Kober, Drauzug or Drau-Save-Zug denoted all Southern Limestone Alps ranges stretching along the Drava River, from the Lienz Dolomites in the west to the Karawanks in the east.

 Located south of the broad Drava Valley, the Gailtal Alps orographically count as part of the Southern Limestone Alps.
-However, they rise north of the Periadriatic Seam an therefore geologically do not rank among the Southern Alps ranges.
+However, they rise north of the Periadriatic Seam and therefore geologically do not rank among the Southern Alps ranges.
 In regard to their orogenesis, they represent the remnants of the limestone nappes which had been moved northwards across the Central Eastern Alps to form the Northern Limestone Alps.

 Despite their name, the Lienz Dolomites are not made up of dolomite, though the steep rugged karst topography resembles the South Alpine Dolomite rock formations.
 The northern Latschur group with Mt.
 Goldeck near Spittal an der Drau does not consist of limestone rocks, but is a crystalline basement massif.